brie3/brie3/README.md

-## About
-- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 junior golang developer recently graduated from geekbrains go development department.
+- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 junior golang backend developer recently graduated from geekbrains go development department.
 Looking for a job as a backend developer.
-- 👀 I’m interested in golang, react, svelte.
+- 👀 I’m interested in golang, nodejs backend and react frontend.
 - 🌱 I’m currently learning backend production best practicies.
 - 💞️ I’m looking to collaborate on apps that help people to improve and spend less time on boring stuff.
 - 📫 You can reach me via email b3r6i9@gmail.com

 ### Hard Skills: